Edward Dendy (regicide)

 Dendy was the son of Edward Dendy, serjeant-at-arms.
-Dendy inherited his fathers position and served as serjeant-at-arms in the Long Parliament and for the Rump.
+Dendy inherited his father's position and served as serjeant-at-arms in the Long Parliament and for the Rump.
 On 8 January 1649 Dendy as serjeant-at-arms for the Rump Parliament proclaimed that the trial of Charles I would take place in London, and was rewarded on 27 March the same year with the post of serjeant-at-arms for the Council of State.

-During the Interregnum he served the new regime in various roles and it was he who proclaimed Cromwell as protector in London on 19 December 1653.
+During the Interregnum he served the new regime in various roles and it was he who proclaimed Oliver Cromwell as protector in London on 19 December 1653.